DBS, DVLA and medical checks

 Once you've filled in your online application you will need to call us on 0117 357 4900 to book an appointment for us to verify your ID.

-Your appointment will be at the Civic Centre, 100 Temple Street, Bristol, BS1 6AG.
+Your appointment will be at the Customer Service Point, 100 Temple Street, Bristol, BS1 6AG.

 You will need to pay the DBS application fee of £51 when you book your appointment.